 We will accept TEAS V and/or TEAS VI (ATI TEAS).

 Registration: For information about the TEAS exam at Fairmont State University visit the LEAD Center page.

 Go to atitesting.com and order a transcript to be sent to ‘Fairmont State University TEAS.’

 You may take the TEAS test twice in any calendar year, Jan.
 1 to Dec.
 31.

-TEAS scores are valid for two years prior to the beginning of the academic year for which you are applying.
+TEAS scores are valid for 24 months prior to the beginning of the academic year for which you are applying.
 ONLY SCORES TAKEN WITHIN THIS TIME FRAME WILL BE CONSIDERED.
-For example, if you are applying for the fall 2021 or spring 2022 term, your TEAS scores are good if taken on, or after, August 15, 2018.
+For example, if you are applying for admission for the Fall 2024 or Spring 2025 the earliest acceptable date for TEAS scores is August 1, 2022.

 The LEAD Center on the 2nd floor of the Library provides tutoring services.
 Please refer to their website for hours.